Drivers are being urged to check that their vehicles will be compatible with the new eco-friendly E10 fuel that was recently launched in the UK

 If your vehicle is E10 compatible, there’s no reason that you can’t mix the E5 and E10 grades of petrol.

-It’s perfectly safe to mix E5 fuel and E10 fuels in the same tank or fill up with E5 if E10 is not available.
+It’s perfectly safe to mix E5 fuel and E10 fuels in the same tank or fill up with the super unleaded E5 if it is not possible to fill up with E10 as it is not available.

 E10 compatibility checker UK